Table of Contents

 Lid retraction, lid lag

 * Denotes that these signs are specific to Graves’ disease

 In mild thyrotoxicosis, the patient feels warm, is tachycardiac and hyperactive.
 In thyroid storm however, the symptoms of thyrotoxicosis are severe and exaggerated.
 The patient develops fever, arrhythmias, atrial fibrillation, agitation, confusion, delirium and even coma.

 The primary investigation in the evaluation of hyperthyroidism is the measurement of serum TSH.
 The abnormal TSH levels then need to be confirmed by the estimation of free T3 and T4.
 The levels of free (unbound) hormones are important as levels of total hormone may change in response to the binding proteins.

-For example, in conditions of estrogen excess, such as pregnancy, the serum thyroid-binding globulins are increased, which will lead to increased level of “total” thyroid hormones, but “free” T3 and T4 levels will be within normal limits, so the patient will be euthyroid.
+For example, in conditions of estrogen excess such as pregnancy, the serum thyroid-binding globulins are increased, which will lead to increased level of “total” thyroid hormones.
+However, “free” T3 and T4 levels will be within normal limits, so the patient will be euthyroid.

-Similarly, in conditions of androgen excess such as anabolic steroid usage, the serum thyroid-binding globulins are decreased, which will lead to decrease level of “total” thyroid hormones, but “free” T3 and T4 levels will be within normal limits, so again the patient will be euthyroid.
+Similarly, in conditions of androgen excess such as anabolic steroid usage, the serum thyroid-binding globulins are decreased, which will lead to decrease in the level of “total” thyroid hormones.
+Yet, “free” T3 and T4 levels will be within normal limits, so again, the patient will be euthyroid.

 After confirming the diagnosis of thyrotoxicosis, other diagnostic tests should be carried out to identify the underlying cause.
-It includes the measurement of TSH receptor antibodies, isotope scanning, and FNAC if required.
+Those include the measurement of TSH receptor antibodies, isotope scanning and FNAC, if required.